 Humidifiers: Ease skin, breathing symptoms

-Humidifiers can ease problems caused by dry air.
-But they need regular maintenance.
+Humidifiers can ease problems caused by dry air, but they need upkeep.
 Here are tips to ensure your humidifier doesn't become a health hazard.By Mayo Clinic Staff

-Dry sinuses, bloody noses and cracked lips — humidifiers can help soothe these familiar problems caused by dry indoor air.
-And cool-mist humidifiers also may help ease symptoms of a cold or other respiratory condition.
+Dry sinuses, bloody noses and cracked lips: Humidifiers are often used to soothe these familiar problems caused by dry indoor air.
+And if your child has a cold, a cool-mist humidifier may ease a stuffy nose by adding moisture to the air.

-But be cautious: Although useful, humidifiers can make you sick if they aren't maintained properly or if humidity levels stay too high.
-If you use a humidifier, be sure to check the humidity levels and keep your humidifier clean.
-Dirty humidifiers can breed mold or bacteria.
-If you have allergies or asthma, talk to your doctor before using a humidifier.
+But humidifiers can make you sick if they aren't maintained properly or if humidity levels stay too high.
+If you use a humidifier, check the humidity levels in the room where it is used and keep your humidifier clean.
+Mold or bacteria can grow in dirty humidifiers.
+If you have allergies or asthma, talk to your health care provider before using a humidifier.

 What are humidifiers?

-Humidifiers are devices that release water vapor or steam to increase moisture levels in the air (humidity).
+Humidifiers are devices that release water vapor or steam.
+They boost the amount of moisture in the air, also called humidity.
 Types of humidifiers include:

 - Central humidifiers.
 These are built into home heating and air conditioning systems.
-They are designed to humidify the whole house.
+They're meant to humidify the whole house.

 - Ultrasonic humidifiers.
-These produce a cool mist with ultrasonic vibration.
+These devices use sound waves to release a cool mist.

 - Impeller humidifiers.
-These humidifiers produce a cool mist with a rotating disk.
+These humidifiers give off a cool mist with a rotating disk.

 - Evaporators.
-Evaporators use a fan to blow air through a wet wick, filter or belt.
+These devices use a fan to blow air through a wet wick, filter or belt.

 - Steam vaporizers.
-Steam vaporizers use electricity to create steam that cools before leaving the machine.
-Avoid this type of humidifier if you have children.
-The hot water inside this type of humidifier may cause burns if spilled.
+These use electricity to create steam that cools before leaving the machine.
+Don't buy this type of humidifier if you have children.
+The hot water inside a steam vaporizer may cause burns if spilled.

 Ideal humidity levels

-Humidity is the amount of moisture in the air.
-Humidity varies depending on the season, the weather and your home's location.
-Generally, humidity levels are higher in the summer and lower in the winter.
-Ideally, humidity in your home should be between 30% and 50%.
+Humidity varies depending on the season, the weather and where your home is.
+In general, humidity levels are higher in the summer and lower in the winter.
+It's ideal to keep the humidity in your home between 30% and 50%.
 Humidity that's too low or too high can cause problems.

-- High humidity can make your home feel stuffy and can cause condensation on walls, floors and other surfaces.
+- High humidity can make your home feel stuffy.
+It also can cause condensation, which is when water vapor in the air turns liquid.
+Droplets may form on walls, floors and other surfaces.
 Condensation can trigger the growth of harmful bacteria, dust mites and molds.
-These allergens can cause respiratory problems and trigger allergy and asthma flare-ups.
+These allergens can cause breathing problems and trigger allergy and asthma flare-ups.

 How to measure humidity

-The best way to test humidity levels in your house is with a hygrometer.
+The best way to test humidity levels in your home is with a hygrometer.
 This device looks like a thermometer.
 It measures the amount of moisture in the air.
-Hygrometers can be purchased at hardware stores and department stores.
-When buying a humidifier, consider purchasing one with a built-in hygrometer that keeps humidity within a healthy range (humidistat).
+When you buy a humidifier, think about getting one with a built-in hygrometer.
+This is called a humidistat.
+It keeps humidity within a healthy range.

 Humidifiers, asthma and allergies